suneeta-mall/suneeta-mall.github.io/_posts/2019-12-21-Reproducible-ml-research-n-industry.md

 To train a successful ML algorithms large dataset is mostly needed - this is specially true for deep-learning.
 Obtaining large volumes of training data, however, is not always easy - it can be quite expensive.
-In some cases the occurrences of scenario can be so rare that obtaining large will take forever or simply not possible.
+In some cases the occurrences of scenario can be so rare that obtaining large dataset will either take forever or is simply not possible.
-For e.g. [Merkel-cell carcinoma][rare_cancer] - a type of skin cancer that's very rare.
+For e.g. dataset for [Merkel-cell carcinoma][rare_cancer], a type of skin cancer that's very rare, will be very challenging to procure.

 For this reason, data harvesting a.k.a. synthetic data generation is considered.
 Tirthajyoti Sarkar, author of [Data Wrangling with Python: Creating actionable data from raw sources][data_python_sarkar], wrote